-(ii) Joint benefit trusts:
+- (b) Healthcare Benefit Trust benefits (continued): - (ii) Joint benefit trusts:

 The 2014-2019 Health Science Professionals Bargaining Association, Community Bargaining Association and Facilities Bargaining Association collective agreements include provisions to establish joint benefit trusts ("JBTs") to provide long-term disability and health and welfare benefits to the employees covered by these agreements.
-Effective April 1, 2017, management of the long-term disability and health and welfare benefits being provided to these employee groups through Healthcare Benefit Trust will transition to the JBTs.
+Effective April 1, 2017, management of the long-term disability and health and welfare benefits being provided to these employee groups through Healthcare Benefit Trust transitioned to the JBTs.
+Employer contributions to the JBTs are based on a specified percentage of payroll costs.